zacscodingclub/closest_weightlifting_gem/README.md

 ## Development

 To interact with the command line interface, clone the repo locally and change directories into the new folder.
 Then you can run `bundle install` or `bin/setup` from the terminal prompt to install dependencies that aren't already on your system.
 Then, call the full program by typing `bin/closest-weightlifting-gem` into the prompt.
-Note:  It scrapes everything up front so that I can query against the full results.
+Note:  It scrapes everything up front so that I can query against the entire set of 1168 gyms (as of June 11 2016).

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 From within this console, you can call `basic_setup` and it will scrape all the gyms in Florida, Illinois, and New York to add some data into the system.

 TODO:
 ---
+* DRY up Scraper class
+* Hook up to ActiveRecord
 * Geocode gym addresses
 * Implement user location input to find nearest gyms
-* DRY up Scraper class
-* Hook up to ActiveRecord
 * Map

-Done(?):
+Done:
+---
 * Implement proper options from CLI#show_gym
 * show_gym page from #find_by_names menu should take it back to those search results instead of the state results